ajrgodfrey/WriteR/ReadMe.md

 # 15 April 2016

-JG met with Timothy Bilton and we added some consideration for alternativ build methods
+AJRG met with Timothy Bilton and we added some consideration for alternativ build methods

-# 17 April 2016
+# 17-20 April 2016

-JG added Greek menu for insertion of Greek letters via LaTeX source.
+AJRG added Greek menu for insertion of Greek letters via LaTeX source and a few other menu items.
+AJRG altered some menu items to be submenus and continued to add more R markdown and LaTeX shortcuts.

+# Work to do

+A find/replace dialogue is desperately needed.